Managing Editors

 Susan McPherson

-Susan is a senior lecturer in the School of Human and Social Care at the University of Essex.
+Susan is a professor in the School of Human and Social Care at the University of Essex.
 She researches around the boundaries of clinical psychology, health psychology and medical sociology and also has interests in social history and social policy.
 Specific research interests include mental health, the construction of diagnoses and management of depression.

 Twitter: @SMhuirich